 Bruce Peninsula Hiking Trails

-I’ve included a brief description of the hiking trails below, however you can find more info on the Parks Canada website.
+I’ve included a brief description of the hiking trails below, however, you can find more info on the Parks Canada website.

 The Grotto via Marr Lake / Horse Lake – This is the most popular trail in the park and a relatively easy one.
 This loop starts from the parking lot at Cyprus Campground.
 If you go clockwise, you’ll take the trail to Marr Lake and the nearby Boulder Beach before reaching Grotto.
 Then you’ll return via the trail to Horse Lake.
 You can also make a quick detour to Halfway Rock Point.

-The loop is 3 km and takes between 1.5 to 3 hours to complete, depending on hiking speed.
+The loop is 3 km and takes between 1.5 to 3 hours to complete, depending on the hiking speed.
 Part of the trail is wide, smooth and flat.
 However, some parts become very rocky.
 Take your time and be careful!

 Cyprus Lake Loop – If you want something less rugged, you can go around Cyprus Lake.
 This is a 5 km loop that takes about 2.5 hours.